A week

 The Night Shift

-Glasgow Royal Infirmary, 1988, drunk lad pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/ knife?) blood up the curtains, on the docs white coat.
+Glasgow Royal Infirmary, 1988, a drunk lad is pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/knife?) skin flapping, his blood spray up the curtains, on the docs white coat.
 “Keep still!!”

 My job, apply pressure (try not to get stitched to mental boy in the process) fingers scarily close to needle, thick black silk, no plastic surgeon, no operating theatre.
 Finally, the doc finished, another ‘Glasgow kiss’ done.